-Mansions, stately homes or simply large estates abound in the English countryside.
+Manor houses, mansions, stately homes or simply large country estates abound in the English countryside.
 England has lots and lots of old mansions scattered in remote countryside areas, surrounded by beautifully groomed grounds, lakes, rivers and forests.
 These beautiful places that have been featured in many movies, are filled with history, intrigue and lots of gossip.
-Visiting any of the large British mansions requires some planning, but your efforts will be rewarded by a very relaxing and insightful visit.
-Read more about 10 of my favorite British country mansions.
+Visiting any of the large English manor houses requires some planning, but your efforts will be rewarded by a very relaxing and insightful visit.
+Let’s explore together my favorite English country estates.

-1. Chatsworth House, Derbyshire
+1. Chatsworth House Derbyshire

-Chatsworth House, England – Beautiful view of Chatsworth House from main access road.
+Beautiful view of Chatsworth House from main access road.

-See more photos from Chatsworth House
+See my photos from Chatsworth House

 For planning a visit to this beautiful country house, visit the official Chatsworth House website.
-You can also look for budget hotels in the Peak District National Park area.

-2. Wollaton Hall, Nottingham
+2. Wollaton Hall Nottingham

 Wollaton Hall was built in 1580 on a small but prominent hill in Nottingham.
 The present building houses the Nottingham Natural History Museum which has a large collection of minerals, birds and animals.

-3. Holkham Hall, Norfolk
+3. Holkham Hall Norfolk

-Holkham Hall, Norfolk – Holkham Hall is one of the finest examples of a Palladian revival style of architecture
+Holkham Hall is one of the finest examples of a Palladian revival style of architecture

-See more photos from Holkham, Hall
+See my photos from Holkham Hall

-4. Sandringham, Norfolk
+4. Sandringham Norfolk

-See more photos from Sandringham
+See my photos from Sandringham

 However, besides the recent history, Sandringham is a beautiful property.
 We visited during the worst downpour I have ever experienced…for three full hours the rain came down unceasingly.
 Good thing we had a lot to see on the inside.

-5. Burghley House, Lincolnshire
+5. Burghley House Lincolnshire

-See more photos from Burghley House
+See my photos from Burghley House

-6. Anglesey Abbey, Cambridgeshire
+6. Anglesey Abbey Cambridgeshire